KevinTurnerii/paragon-geeks-sales-analytics/README.md

 ## Executive Overview

-I designed and implemented a transaction-level analytics system for a multi-location electronics repair business, transforming raw Square POS exports into structured, audit-safe datasets and decision-ready insights.
+I designed and implemented a transaction-level analytics system within a real retail operations environment, transforming raw Square POS data into structured, audit-safe datasets and decision-ready insights.

-This project demonstrates how unstructured, inconsistent business data can be converted into reliable operational intelligence while preserving financial accuracy and real-world complexity.
+This system demonstrates how unstructured business data can be transformed into reliable operational intelligence to support revenue tracking, performance analysis, and business decision-making.

 ---